 You should be warned that this breed is not very easily trained and may require obedience school, which brings on an additional dog ownership expense.

-It is best to make sure that this dog is not left alone for extended periods of time, as arranging for a playmate when away is always a good idea.
+It is best to make sure that this dog is not left alone for extended periods, as arranging for a playmate when away is always a good idea.

-The long-term care and happiness of your pet is very dependant on you being aware of most, if not all, the responsibilities and challenges that pet ownership involves.
+The long-term care and happiness of your pet are very dependant on you being aware of most, if not all, the responsibilities and challenges that pet ownership involves.

 - Griffonshire Puppies – Before You Buy…

 - What Is the Life Expectancy of the Griffonshire?

 - Intelligence, Temperament & Personality Traits of the Griffonshire

 - The Griffonshire’s Diet